 Hitachi Vantara and i4C created a big data platform to collect and process streaming data from Voyce sensors.
 This big data platform provides insights into key wellness indicators, which assist in early illness detection and provides cost savings through preventative care.
 The platform consumes and uses Mulesoft on Amazon EC2 instances as its enterprise service bus.
 This approach helps to orchestrate the various services, which support order management, device connectivity, data ingestion and messaging services to provide data to the pet owner Wellness portal.
 The physical bands, that is, the internet of things (loT) devices, provide information from thousands of pets over HTTP and include billions of data points.
 These data points are then processed and stored through multiple layers, including Amazon SQS and S3.

 “The cloud team works as a seamless extension to i4C, providing both AWS design expertise and 24/7 operational monitoring.
 The team provides a cost-effective means to ensure that our systems are scalable, running and secure.
-They have quickly become an integral, and long-term partner,” concludes Ben Maphis, director of program and vendor management at i4C.
+They have quickly become an integral, and long-term partner,” concludes the Director of Program and Vendor Management at i4C.